I-The state of today’s technology-age change

-The Change Management challenge in this case lies in understanding how to attract and retain the people who will be running these emerging systems on-going over time.
-It is too early to say definitively, but technology talent pools and ecosystems are a feature of many of the leading technological changes.
+The Change Management challenge in this case lies in understanding how to attract, retain and create a community around the people who will be running these emerging systems on-going over time.
+It is too early to say definitively, but technology talent pools and ecosystems are a core feature of many of the leading technological changes.

 Witness how Zug in Switzerland has enabled blockchain to develop and become a leading contributor to its technology ecosystem.

 Silicon Valley has been a net importer of technology talent, but that is also changing, and pools of technology are now springing up elsewhere.
 Tesla’s recent announcement to put a plant in Germany is a great example of how organizations are making investments in strategic locations, creating spin-off talent pools to enable growth.

 So while it’s true that technology is driving disruptive changes in organizations, and often results in significant re-configurations of the people component, that is only part of the story.

 The Change Management that emerges in consequence of these big changes is being able to create nodes to tap into the tech-specific talent that runs these emerging systems.